Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Topology for complex fermion-boson SUSY correspondence

 Only if the integrand in the second augmenting term can be written as $\partial_{\bf k}{\cal F}({\bf k})$ for some function ${\cal F}({\bf k})$, then the conventional Berry phases $\theta_F$ and $\theta_B$, acquired under adiabatic evolution along any closed orbit, in the two supersymmetrically related systems will be equal.
 Such a vanishing of the augmenting term would also be ensured by imposing that the matrix ${\bf R}^\dagger(\partial_{\bf k}{\bf R})$ at its heart is Hermitian and $[{\bf R}^\dagger,\partial_{\bf k}{\bf R}]=0$.
 (For a Hermitian ${\bf R}$ these two conditions are in fact equivalent \footnote{Such a condition is noted in Ref.~\cite{Flynn2020} that studied Berry phase in quadratic bosonic systems}).
 For the honeycomb-kagome correspondence described above, where both band structures (of ${\bf RR^\dagger}$ and ${\bf R^\dagger R}$) feature Dirac points, the second term in \eqref{eq:Berry4} indeed vanishes.
 As a result, the conventional Berry phases $\theta_F$ and $\theta_B$ in the two systems around these point nodes are identical and admit quantized values $\pm\pi$.

-{\em Berry Curvature.} Similarly, one can study how the Berry {\sl curvature} is related for bosonic and fermionic tight-binding models that are connected by such a supersymmetric identification.
+{\em Berry Curvature.} Similarly, one can study how the Berry {\sl curvature} is related between the bosonic and the fermionic tight-binding models that are connected by such a supersymmetric identification.
 For a given (isolated) fermionic band $|u_n\rangle$ in the spectrum of ${\cal H}_F\equiv {\bf RR^\dagger}$ the Berry curvature can be cast as

 where $\partial_i\equiv \partial/\partial k_i$.
 Then the corresponding supersymmetric bosonic partner state in the spectrum of ${\cal H}_B\equiv {\bf R^\dagger R}$ given by $|v_n\rangle$ will have a Berry curvature of